Beyond Brown

 What the… why is there a Basic program in there?
 Did we just see a…. custom loader in there?
 And it’s not part of the payload?
 Is that even allowed?

-So yes, it seems like our ZX friends simply threw away the rules and take advantage of the full 256 byte limit for code by just having a 2 stage loading process.
+So yes, it seems like our ZX friends simply threw away the rules (if there were any to begin with) and took advantage of the full 256 byte limit for code by just having a 2 stage loading process.
 This is not intended to be finger pointing, it’s just meant to illustrate what other platforms do.

 So, to get back to our case, this opens a whole range of possibilities: we could even go as far as to make a standarised loader for size limited programs so we can “legally” distribute it with our releases.
 Or, hell, we can make our own custom version of TOS that introduces a new file format that hardcodes the load/run address to a fixed value.
 The sky’s the limit here!